bszafranski/cram/docs/create-network.rst

 The **Seasonal Evaporation Rate Series** stores the evaporation rates as a series of comma delimited numbers.
 There should be one value for each minor time step in your model.

 .. note:: *There are 2 options for evaporation data.
 1. Time series of reservoir evaporation (by Minor Time Step).
-2. Annual reapeating evaporation values (by Minor Time Step).*
+2. Annual repeating evaporation values (by Minor Time Step).*

 Advanced Reservoir Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~